Tips for Starting a Preschool Facility

 A budget will take these and other expenses into account based on forecasted operation of the business (for example: number of days the facility will be open; training upgrades anticipated for teachers and staff; cost of curriculum materials).

-The cost of the program you develop will be influenced in part by your choice of curriculum, learning materials required, and your personal and professional goals.
+The program you develop will be influenced in part by your choice of curriculum, and your personal and professional goals.
 The following examples illustrate how your goals will shape the program you hope to deliver to your students.

 Will you offer part-day or full-day programs?